 Provide All Resources

 Most people are not used to working from home, so don’t assume that your employees have the set-up that they need at their home.
-It’s worth speaking to your employees to find out more about their current work from home setup and if there is anything that you can do to make the situation easier for them.
+It’s worth speaking to your employees to find out more about their current work-from-home setup and if there is anything that you can do to make the situation easier for them.
 Providing desks and chairs, for example, will be ideal for employees who’re trying to make it work from their sofa, while some employees might require the use of work laptops if the one that they have at home isn’t suitable.
 It can be trickier to manage employees and their IT set-ups when they are all working from different locations.
 Therefore, it can also be useful to hire outsourced IT support that can offer you managed services to ensure your employees never face downtime, have the best system in place, and have all the right protection they need to carry out their work.

 Socialisation and Fun